CMV-Fuse: Cross Modal-View Fusion of AMR, Syntax, and Knowledge Representations for Aspect Based Sentiment Analysis: Introduction

-As observed in Figure \ref{fig:Introduction}, surface-level syntactic structures often fail to capture the underlying semantic relations needed for sentiment reasoning.
-In the dependency tree, \textit{“small”} is attached to \textit{“dish”} via \textit{amod}, yet its position within the constituent and dependency structures still causes models to follow grammatical paths that do not reflect sentiment-bearing relationships, for example, \textit{“small”} resides within the subject phrase governed by \textit{“was”}, even though it semantically modifies \textit{“dish.”} In contrast, the AMR graph correctly encodes \textit{“delicious-01”} with dish as its \textit{ARG1}, while representing \textit{“small”} and \textit{“the”} as semantic modifiers.
-However, existing knowledge-enhanced approaches struggle with inefficient integration of such structured knowledge, relying on costly subgraph sampling or weak alignment between textual and external knowledge features.
-As a result, they fail to efficiently leverage distinctions such as \textit{“small”} indicating portion size and \textit{“delicious”} indicating taste, lacking a systematic framework for combining diverse knowledge sources with linguistic representations.
+Context-based methods struggle to associate multiple opinion terms with an aspect simultaneously (e.g., linking \textit{``small''} and \textit{``delicious''} to \textit{``dish''}), while syntactic structure-based approaches suffer from a critical \textit{semantic--syntactic mismatch}.
+As shown in Figure~\ref{fig:Introduction}, surface-level syntactic structures often fail to capture sentiment-bearing semantic relations: although \textit{``small''} is attached to \textit{``dish''} via the \textit{amod} relation, its grammatical position can mislead models, as it resides within the subject phrase governed by \textit{``was''} rather than reflecting its semantic role.
+In contrast, the AMR graph explicitly encodes \textit{``delicious-01''} with \textit{dish} as \textit{ARG1} and represents modifiers such as \textit{``small''} semantically.
+However, existing knowledge-enhanced methods struggle to integrate such structured information efficiently, often relying on costly subgraph sampling or weak cross-view alignment, limiting their ability to distinguish sentiment attributes such as portion size and taste.

-To address these challenges, we propose CMV-Fuse\footnote{{We will release the code upon acceptance}}, a Cross-Modal View fusion framework that combines four complementary linguistic perspectives: Abstract Meaning Representations (AMR) for semantic abstraction, constituency parsing for hierarchical structures, dependency syntax for grammatical relationships, and semantic attention for contextual associations.
-Our approach emphasizes harmonizing these perspectives rather than relying on isolated linguistic views.
-By systematically orchestrating these representations, CMV-Fuse enhances aspect-opinion association and improves sentiment analysis in complex scenarios.
+Despite recent progress, existing sentiment models lack a principled mechanism for integrating heterogeneous linguistic representations that encode complementary sentiment cues.
+Most prior work either optimizes a single linguistic view (e.g., syntax, semantics, or attention) or relies on ad hoc fusion strategies such as feature concatenation or task-specific heuristics, which limits cross-view alignment and generalization.
+Consequently, these models struggle to jointly reason over global semantic abstractions (e.g., AMR), hierarchical phrase structure (constituency), grammatical relations (dependency), and contextual associations (semantic attention), especially in complex aspect-level scenarios.
+To address this gap, we propose CMV-Fuse\footnote{We will release the code upon acceptance}, a Cross-Modal View fusion framework that independently encodes complementary linguistic views and aligns them through a hierarchical fusion architecture.
+CMV-Fuse adopts a modular, plug-and-play design that enables state-of-the-art single-view encoders to be systematically integrated, while explicitly modeling cross-view interactions to strengthen aspect–opinion association.